whscienceteacher/whscienceteacher.github.io/chemistry.md

 [Air Pressure Paper](/airpressurepaper/) - **Chemistry/Physics** - Very simple simulation of air particles hitting a paper.
 Drag the right edge of the paper to change its size.
 Measures the width of the paper and the number of hits per second.
 I once started the year with trying to flip a ruler with a single sheet of news paper on it.
 This simulation helped the students make sense of why the news paper is able to stop the ruler if it is flat but not if it is folded up.
 Text is huge because I used it on a projector as a whole class.

-[Heat Capacity](/heatcapacity/) - **Chemistry/Physics** - Heat or cool a metal balls of different sizes and materials and put it in water to measure the change in water temperature.
+[Heat Capacity](/heatcapacity/) - **Chemistry/Physics** - Heat or cool metal balls of different sizes and materials and put it in water to measure the change in water temperature.
 You can watch visually or export a data series as csv.

 [Light and Temperature](/lighttemp/) - **Chemistry/Physics** - Change the temperature of a black body.
 See the distribution of light by wavelength and see an approximation of the color.
 I have a version that shows the distribution by frequency too I could fix up if there is interest.